 Matthew Oakley, Senior Researcher at the Social Market Foundation, said:

 “The benefits system for disabled people is broken.
-It is simply unacceptable that more than 4 in 10 people (42%) living in families that rely on disability benefits are forced to live in poverty.
+It is unacceptable that more than 4 in 10 people (42%) living in families that rely on disability benefits are forced to live in poverty.

 “Successive governments have repeatedly failed disabled people, their families and communities for decades.
 The pandemic has underlined this failure and had a tragic consequences for disabled people’s lives.
 Now is the time to think again.

 “Not only is failing policy damaging the lives of disabled people – it also means that the UK is missing out on everything that disabled people can bring to the economy and society.
 Reforms have wasted billions of pounds of taxpayer money and failure to support more disabled people to fulfil their working ambitions has deprived the economy of as much as £50 billion of output every year.